 Begin by doing some online research to familiarize yourself with some of your options when buying a home.
 For instance, should you buy a single-family house or a condo?
 Also start thinking about what town you want to live in.
 When you choose a community, there are a few things to think about.
 How long will your commute to work be?
 What the schools are like?
 Find out if the town has features you want such as parks, places of worship, cultural centers, or shopping nearby.
 Drive by homes currently on the market to get a feel for the neighborhoods in the town.
 Make a wish-list of which amenities you want in a home.
 Don’t make the mistakes some buyers make that can cause major headaches and cost thousands of dollars in the long run.
 Learn how to avoid these by reading 6 House Hunting Mistakes You Should Avoid.

 One of the most important steps in the home buying process is figuring out exactly how much you are comfortable spending on a home.
 You should purchase a home not based on what a bank says you can afford, but rather what you are comfortable spending each month.
 Download our Home Buyer Worksheet to figure out how much home you can afford.
 To figure out how much your mortgage payment will be, visit our Mortgage Payment Calculator page which includes the latest mortgage interest rates.
 After doing some research, you’ll know whether buying a home is the best option for you right now.
-For more on this, watch our video on why you should only buy a home you can afford and when you are truly ready.

 Step 2 – Meet with Your Buyer’s Agent

-Choosing an buyer’s agent is an important step in buying a home because this is the person that will guide you throughout the entire buying process.
+Choosing a buyer’s agent is an important step in buying a home because this is the person that will guide you throughout the entire buying process.
 Some buyers believe it’s better to work with the listing agent directly, thinking they’ll get a better deal.
 But nothing could be further from the truth.
 The listing agent is obligated to look out for the seller’s interests.
 A buyer’s agent, on the other hand, will look out for your best interests, do all the legwork for you, and negotiate the best price for you.
 To learn more about this, watch our video about the Importance of Having a Buyer’s Agent When You Buy a Home.
 Don’t look for an agent who is too nice and just tells you what you want to hear.
 Hire an agent who will be honest with you and won’t try to push you into buying a house you aren’t sure about.
-An good buyer’s agent will want you to find the right home.
+A good buyer’s agent will want you to find the right home.

 Once you find an agent you’re comfortable with, have some questions ready for your first meeting.
 This is a chance for the buyer’s agent to ask you about how your search is going and to answer the many questions that arise when buying a home.
 Your agent should help outline every aspect of the home buying process so you’ll have a better idea of what is involved.